 What is precisely specified and obligatory, though: Vehicles of ≥3.5 t used for commercial purposes must be equipped with an on-board unit.
 This is not obligatory for other vehicles, but the use of a toll box offers very worthwhile advantages for them as well: Time savings from rapid passage through toll booths, amalgamated invoicing, and discounts by default nearly everywhere.
 Drivers of privately owned vehicles ≥ 3.5 t will also appreciate being charged at the lower fee category 1 with an OBU.

 In addition to the use of OBUs, heavily favoured and promoted by Norway, it is also possible to be recorded by the cameras installed at the toll booths and subsequently billed by the London firm Euro Parking Collection plc (EPC).
 This company was specifically commissioned by the Kingdom of Norway to offer the use of the Norwegian toll settlement system to foreign-registered vehicles.
 Norway dispenses almost entirely with manned toll booths and thus requires the near-universal electronic settlement of tolls.
 Only very rarely will you have the option of manual settlement.

-Below, UTA provides you an overview of all the details you need to know about tolls in Norway.
-Get in touch with us with your questions at any time!
+Below, UTA Edenred provides you an overview of all the details you need to know about tolls in Norway.
+Get in touch with us any time if you have questions!